AaronTraas/Notes/Recipes/Sourdough/Lean Sourdough Dinner Rolls.md

 Adapted from my [Leftover Oatmeal Bread](./Leftover%20Oatmeal%20Bread.html) recipe, which is a crowd pleaser.

-Most dinner rolls have a LOT of fat in them, usually butter.
+Most dinner rolls have a lot of fat in them, usually butter.
 They have quite a bit in common with brioche.
 That's messy and a lot of work, especially if, like me, you don't own a stand mixer.
 This only has butter on the outside to keep the rolls seperate.

 You may need to add more flour—possibly a lot more—to get the dough texture right.
 It should be smooth and just barely tacky, but not sticky.